 If you’re a startup that has a fair share of a digitized business and want to develop a mobile app.
-But confused between choosing Flutter vs Angular for app development, then you have landed at the right place.
+But confused about choosing Flutter vs Angular for app development, then you have landed at the right place.
 Before that, you need to understand the importance of having a smoothly functioning mobile app along with an attractive website.
 But developing all the things must have cost that is almost always unaffordable for small and medium-scale businesses.

 Not just that, it is also a very annoying dilemma for the developer to choose a framework for mobile app development.
 On top of that pop-ups like ‘Hire Dedicated Flutter Developers’ or ‘ Hire Dedicated Angular Developers’ confuse you even more.